 Other growers use measures to prevent overheating in the greenhouse and stick to business as usual during the summer.
 They grow a wide array of crops, hot and cool.
 Sharon, in Boulder CO, noted of her solar greenhouse: “everything is so much healthier in there compared to my outside garden.
 Believe it or not, I still have spring greens, kale and chard, growing.
 The tomatoes, peppers, and basil are great too.”
 Adding shade cloth and controlling the heat gain is critical in the greenhouse.
 A Ground to Air Heat Transfer (GAHT™) system is one way – it allows the greenhouse to store extra heat in the soil for heating in the winter.

 In hot climates, a year-round greenhouse is the only garden that’s able to grow during the summer.
-At the Judith and John’s greenhouse in Grand Junction, Colorado, the outdoor temps regularly soar above 100.
+At Judith and John’s greenhouse in Grand Junction, Colorado, the outdoor temps regularly soar above 100 degrees.
 Combined with the intense Colorado sun, many plants struggle outside.

 An energy-efficient greenhouse provides a controlled environment to grow a wide variety of crops during the summer, including kale and chard, as well as heat-lovers like tomatoes, peppers, and cucumbers.
 A combination of shade cloth, a Ground to Air Heat Transfer (GAHT™), and evaporative cooler prevent Judith and John’s greenhouse (picture below) from overheating.
 It allows them to grow year-round.